-You want to buy a web hosting service but recently came across with the term “bandwidth” and wondering what it really is?
+You want to buy a web hosting service but recently came across the term “bandwidth” and wondering what it really is?
 Well, in this article, I will explain what web hosting bandwidth is and how much of it is enough for your website.

 What is Web Hosting Bandwidth?